smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;We can experiment with setting the `ANSI_NULLS` to `ON` and `OFF` to review how the behavior of NULL markers change.
 In the following examples, we will set the default `ANSI_NULLS` setting to `ON`.

-SQL provides two functions for handling NULL markers, `IS NULL` and `IS NOT NULL` which we will also demonstrate below.
+SQL provides two functions for handling NULL markers, `IS NULL` and `IS NOT NULL`, which we will also demonstrate below.

 ```sql
 --2.1